 Arkansas is a US gem – and not just because visitors can dig for diamonds here.
 Whether you’re looking for magnificent architecture, caverns, sites of literary interest, art galleries, or nature, there is plenty to fascinate you in the state.
 We’ve rounded up the 10 most incredible places you’ll find in Arkansas.

-Hot Springs is an anthology of superb architecture and a city with a unique history.
-Located in the Ouachita Mountains, the waters of the springs were found to have medicinal properties by settlers in the 1830s.
+Hot Springs is a city in the Ouachita Mountains with a unique history and superb architecture.
+Settlers in the 1830s found that the waters of the springs had medicinal properties.
 In the late 19th and early 20th centuries, Hot Springs developed as a spa town favored by celebrities and even mobsters such as Al Capone and Lucky Luciano, who came to gamble at Oaklawn Park Races and enjoy the waters.
-Many of the buildings from this period survive in many different styles—Neoclassical, Neo-Renaissance, Italianate and Spanish, especially on Bathhouse Row on Central Avenue.
-Major League baseball teams who head to Hot Springs for their spring training programs can also be seen about the town.
+Many of the buildings from this period survive in different styles – Neoclassical, Neo-Renaissance, Italianate and Spanish – especially on Bathhouse Row on Central Avenue.
+Major League Baseball teams who head to Hot Springs for their spring training programs can also be seen about the town.

 Petit Jean State Park